What is bone marrow?

-- BMFS are due to the bone marrow stem cells, known as the haematopoietic stem cells (HSC), inability to produce red blood cells, white blood cells and platelets in sufficient amounts to meet physiological demand
+- BMFS are due to the inability of the bone marrow stem cells (known as the haematopoietic stem cells or HSC) to produce red blood cells, white blood cells and platelets in sufficient amounts to meet physiological demand.

 - BMFS may be acquired (affecting a previously normal marrow) or inherited.

 - Inherited BMFS include a range of severe and progressive diseases that often worsen in early adulthood.
 These include: Fanconi Anaemia, Shwachman Diamond Syndrome, Diamond Blackfan Anaemia, Dyskeratosis Congenita, Severe Congenital Neutropenia , Thrombocytopenia Absent Radii and Congenital Amegakaryocytic Thrombocytopenia

 - Transfusions for low red cells or platelets

 - Some types of BMFS (aplastic anaemia) can be treated with immune suppressive medications